 In this tutorial (part II of our MDX training series), we will cover set functions, which return member sets.
 Set functions are useful to know, as you can use set functions to define your axes.
 Remember that sets are always defined by either a set of curly braces { }, or a function which returns a set.

-Tip: Please review part I of our MDX training series before following this guide.
+Please complete part I of our MDX training series before continuing.

-Here's an example of the DESCENDANTS function.
-The DESCENDANTS function grabs every Member below the specified Member.
-In this example, it's finding the descendants of the All Member on the lowest level.
+The DESCENDANTS function grabs every member below the specified member.
+In this example, it's finding the descendants of the All member on the lowest level.
 10,000 is a limit on how far it goes down the tree in its search.

 DESCENDANTS([Account].[Account].[All], 10000, LEAVES)